kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 So far, the open-source project Kyma has been using https://kyma-project.io as its documentation website.
 The content has been pulled from the [`kyma` repository `/docs` folder](https://github.com/kyma-project/kyma/docs).
 The website's source is located in the [`website` repository](https://github.com/kyma-project/website/).

 As the ownership and responsibility for the `/website` have got lost over time, the project has become hard to maintain.
+The source code is now outdates and relatively messy.
 Also, the main focus of the UI Kyma development team is on developing and maintaining Kyma Dashboard and not the documentation portal.
 The team's size and capacity are limited so the choice of tooling needs to be adjusted to these conditions.

 Additionally, [Kyma modularization](../modularization/) initiated changes to hosting all Kyma documentation in a central repository.
 The modular approach assumes that each module repository includes module documentation.
 As a result, the content needs to be pulled from different repositories which is not an easy [`website`] feature to implement.

 The decision on the tooling choice may be influenced by the fact that the Kyma project is also a foundation of SAP BTP, Kyma runtime which is a part of SAP Business Technology Platform (BTP).
-The SAP BTP, Kyma runtime documentation is hosted on the SAP [Help Portal](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-environment?version=Cloud).
+The SAP BTP, Kyma runtime is a servie and its documentation must be hosted on the SAP [Help Portal](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-environment?version=Cloud).

 ## Potential solutions